Doxuno

 UNSECURED OBLIGATION

 This Promissory Note is an unsecured obligation of the Borrower.
 No collateral or security has been pledged in connection with this Note.
-The Lender's sole recourse shall be against the personal assets of the Borrower.
+The Lender's sole recourse shall be against the personal assets of the Borrower and the Co-Signer named below.

 4.